rixiobarrios/intro-to-mongo-mongoose/intro-to-mongoose.md

 We can also specify the datatypes.
 We can set the datatype of `name` to a `string`, `age` to a `number`, `dateOfBirth` to a Date, `bff` to a Boolean etc.

-We can also make some fields required and we can set default values as well.
+We can also make some fields required and we can even set default values.

-Here is a sample Schema, with many options.
-We'll be making a smaller variation of this
+Here is a sample MongooseJS Schema, with many options.
+We'll be making a smaller variation of this schema during this lesson.

 ```js
 const articleSchema = new Schema(